Heavy Spirits

-Heavy Spirits is an album by American jazz saxophonist Oliver Lake, which was recorded in 1975 and released on the Arista Freedom label.
+Heavy Spirits is an album by American jazz saxophonist Oliver Lake, recorded in 1975 and released on the Arista Freedom label.
 The album features Lake playing in different settings: three quintet tracks with Olu Dara on trumpet, Donald Smith on piano, Stafford James on bass, and Victor Lewis on drums, three more tracks with Lake backed by three violinists, a trio piece with trombonist Joseph Bowie and drummer Charles "Bobo" Shaw, and a solo sax piece.

 Reception

-In his review for AllMusic, Scott Yanow states "This will be one of the least accessible of altoist Oliver Lake's recordings for most people but repeated listenings reveal a great deal of beauty."
+In his review for AllMusic, Scott Yanow states, "This will be one of the least accessible of altoist Oliver Lake's recordings for most people but repeated listenings reveal a great deal of beauty."

-The Penguin Guide to Jazz says "Heavy Spirits seems, at this distance, like a relic of an exciting period in the American avant-garde..
+The Penguin Guide to Jazz says, "Heavy Spirits seems, at this distance, like a relic of an exciting period in the American avant-garde..
 Hit and miss, but untempered and often intriguing."